Ana Paula Marreilha dos Santos

 Faculdade de Farmácia, Universidade de Lisboa — Av.
 Prof. Gama Pinto, 1649-003 Lisboa, Portugal

-Andrade V, Mateus ML, Batoréu MC, Aschner M, Marreilha dos Santos AP.
-Urinary delta-ALA: a potential biomarker of exposure and neurotoxic effect in rats co-treated with a mixture of lead, arsenic and manganese.
-NeuroToxicology 2013; Vol 38, 33-41.
+Andrade V, Mateus ML, Batoréu MC, Aschner M and Marreilha dos Santos, AP.
+Urinary delta-ALA: A potential biomarker of exposure and neurotoxic effect in rats co-treated with a mixture of lead, arsenic and manganese.
+NeuroToxicology 2013 11 (38), 33-41.

 Santos D, Batoréu MC, Tavares de Almeida I, Randall D, Mateus ML, Andrade V, Ramos R, Torres E, Aschner M and Marreilha dos Santos AP.
 Evaluation of neurobehavioral and neuroinﬂammatory end-points in the post-exposure period in rats sub-acutely exposed to manganese.
 2013 Toxicology 314, 95 – 99.

 Marreilha dos Santos AP, Lucas RL, Andrade V, Mateus ML, Milatovic D, Aschner M and Batoréu MC.
 Protective effects of ebselen and para-aminosalicylic acid (PAS) on manganese- induced neurotoxicity.
 2012 Toxicol Appl Pharmacol 1; 258(3), 394-402.